-As well as levelling out the negative feedback, this will also help set expectations for your future clients.
+As well as leveling out the negative feedback, this will also help set expectations for your future clients.
 No one can expect to catch a trophy every day, and your customers need to be able to understand this.

 Say What You Did to Make Their Day Better

 Once you’ve replied to the customer’s concerns, remind them of what you did despite the circumstances.
 Maybe you caught fish, just not the fish they were expecting.
-Perhaps you took them an additional 20 miles, at no extra cost.
+Perhaps you took them an additional 20 miles out, at no extra cost.
 Or maybe you stayed out longer, or even advised the customer to reschedule their trip for a day with a better weather forecast.